 - Blend into the background.
 Excellent service is quiet, effortless and unobtrusive.

-- Ratio of servers to guests depends on a) number of courses b) special prep required.
+- The ratio of servers to guests depends on a) the number of courses and b) special prep required.

 - Do not touch the plates!

 - Temperature of the plates are either cooled or heated due the type of food being served and in guidelines with the Chef’s requirements.